Restaurant Review: Cafe Life HQ- Cafe Istanbul

 Cafe Istanbul is located at 25-47 Steinway St, Astoria.

-Posted on April 25, 2017 1:14 pm, in Foodie, Restaurant Review and tagged Asia, bronzino, Cafe Life HQ- Cafe Istanbul, East, Egyptian, Europe, Food, Foodie, green tea, hookah, hummus, Istanbul, lamb, seabass, shrimp, Turkish, West, west meets east.
+Posted on April 25, 2017 1:14 pm, in The Foodie and tagged Asia, bronzino, Cafe Life HQ- Cafe Istanbul, East, Egyptian, Europe, Food, green tea, hookah, hummus, Istanbul, lamb, seabass, shrimp, The Foodie, Turkish, West, west meets east.
 Bookmark the permalink.
 Leave a comment.